Bill Barber (tennis)

-Bill Barber (born October 2, 1970) is a former professional tennis player from the United States.
+Bill Barber (born October 2, 1970) is an American former professional tennis player.

 Biography

 Barber, the son of a tennis referee, grew up in Brandywine, Maryland.
 He played collegiate tennis at UCLA, then in the early 1990s competed professionally.

 At the 1994 Legg Mason Tennis Classic he made it through qualifying and beat Alex O'Brien in the first round, before being eliminated in the second round by Jonathan Stark.

 He won two Challenger titles in doubles, at Brasilia and Seoul in 1994.